wtcoin/docs-1/source/includes/_events.md

 -------- | ------ | -------------
 /hooks/$WEBHOOKID | GET | [Event](#event)

-$WEBHOOKID is a string representing the event's generated *id*, for example:
+WEBHOOKID is a string representing the event's generated *id*, for example:

 `399d0923-e920-48ee-8928-2051cbfbc369`